qusers/qfeper/README.md

 # qfeper

 ### Introduction:
-qfeper is a program to write the fep files that is used by Q package.
+qfeper is a program for automated writing of so-called fep files used by the **Q** package.
 For each state, one topology file is needed and all information is read from topology files.
-The program need an input file containing the number of states, the name of each topology file, the number of q atoms, and an one to one map (see tests).
+The program needs an input file containing the number of states, the name of each topology file, the number of q atoms, and a one to one mapping (see tests).
-The command ”./qfeper h” will print out the format of instruction file.
+The command "./qfeper h" will print out the format of the instruction file.

 ### How to use: